 Cecilia Lindestam Arlehamn, Ph.D.

-“It’s crucial to be able to distinguish between diseases with similar clinical manifestations like MAC disease and TB, in order to diagnose them correctly and provide relevant treatment.
-Winning a SPARK award would give me an opportunity to investigate this further and strengthen the potential to attract follow-on funding for this project.”
+“It’s crucial to be able to distinguish between diseases with similar clinical manifestations like MAC disease and TB, in order to diagnose them correctly and provide relevant treatment.”

 Estefania Quesada-Masachs, M.D., Ph.D.